MaxMeiners/maxmeiners.github.io/aboutme.md

 My name is Max Meiners.
 I'm currently a 3rd year Applied Data Science & Artificial Intelligence student at Breda University of Applied Sciences, which is located in Breda, Netherlands.
 I have a passion for technology and innovation.
 Here are a few things about me:

 - I love diving into complex data problems and finding solutions through machine learning.
-- Staying active is important to me—I make time to work out regularly.
+- Staying active is important to me—I make time to do sports regularly.
+I play hockey and padel.
 - I'm constantly learning and growing, both in tech and in life.
 - I enjoy exploring new technologies and figuring out how they can solve real-world problems.
 - I'm always looking for new ways to challenge myself and push my limits.